venomlinux/scratchpkg/README.md

 ## Extra tools

-* `baseinstall`: A script to build base system
+* `baseinstall`: A script to build base system.
-* `chroot-scratch`: Chroot script
+* `chroot-scratch`: Chroot script.
-* `depinstall`: Install package listed by `deplist`
+* `depinstall`: Install package listed by `deplist`.
-* `deplist`: Script for calculate all needed dependencies (dependencies order not right)
+* `deplist`: Script for calculate all needed dependencies (dependencies order not right).
-* `libdepends`: Script to list package depends by shared libraries
+* `libdepends`: Script to list package depends by shared libraries.
-* `listinstall`: Install listed packages in a file
+* `listinstall`: Install listed packages in a file.
-* `revdep`: A reverse dependency script (like in Gentoo and CRUX, but my version), need to run after upgrade and remove package to check broken package(s)
+* `revdep`: A reverse dependency script (like in Gentoo and CRUX, but my version), need to run after upgrade and remove package to check broken package(s).
+Specify package name if want to check single package only.
-* `sysupdate`: An update script to update all outdated packages, use `-up|--update-ports` flags to sync ports first
+* `sysupdate`: An update script to update all outdated packages, use `-up|--update-ports` flags to sync ports first.

 ## Hooks